 Our Value and Warranty rating is not a moral judgment on a brand.
 It is a practical summary of how a sofa performs relative to its price, coverage, and promises.

-I always suggest readers pair our value and warranty rating with our other core pillars: comfort and ergonomics, durability and structure, fabric and cleaning, cooling and breathability, size and layout practicality, and assembly and setup.
-Value sits at the intersection of these pillars and the actual dollars leaving a bank account.
+We always read this score alongside our other core pillars: comfort and ergonomics, durability and structure, fabric and cleaning, cooling and breathability, size and layout practicality, and assembly and setup.
+Value sits where those categories meet the actual dollars leaving the buyer's account.